This document is created by and for the Mendix community. It collects performance best practices in the form of do’s and don’ts.

 - Prevent unnecessary retrieves if objects or lists can be passed as parameters.

 - Know and use the retrieve + aggregate optimization.
 If you retrieve a list and count the list, Mendix will optimize this to one query.
-If you need the list later in the microflow, after some splits, it is wise to retrieve the list again so that you only retrieve the data when needed.
+If you need the list later in the microflow, after some decisions, it is wise to retrieve the list again so that you only retrieve the data when needed.
 This also works in batches where you can retrieve the total count optimized and retrieve chunks in a separate query.

 - Use the retrieve over association if possible.
 This uses caching, it is more readable, and it uses an index.
 If business logic requires the database value (because the value over association might be changed), then of course a database retrieve is needed.